+Preferred Term Synonym Definition

+Grade 0 Adverse No Adverse Event Sign/symptom within normal limits

+Event
-Preferred Term Synonym Definition Grade 0 Adverse No Adverse Event Sign/symptom within normal limits Event Grade 1 Adverse Mild Adverse Event An adverse event that is asymptomatic; or Event involves mild or minor symptoms; or is of marginal clinical relevance; or consists of clinical or diagnostic observations alone; or for which intervention is not indicated; or for which only non-prescription intervention is indicated.

-Preferred Term Synonym Definition Grade 2 Adverse Event Moderate Adverse Event An adverse event for which only minimal, local, or noninvasive intervention (e.g. packing, cautery) is indicated; or that limits instrumental activities of daily living (ADLs, e.g., shopping, laundry, transportation, or ability to conduct finances).
-Grade 3 Adverse Event Severe Adverse Event An adverse event that is medically significant but not life-threatening; or for which inpatient care or prolongation of hospitalization are indicated; or that is an important medical event that does not result in hospitalization, but may jeopardize the patient or may require intervention either to prevent hospitalization, to prevent the AE from becoming life-threatening or causing death; or that is disabling; or that results in persistent or significant disability, incapacity, or limitation of self care activities of daily living (ADLs, getting in and out of bed, dressing, eating, getting around inside, bathing, or using the toilet).
-Grade 4 Adverse Event Life-threatening Adverse Event An adverse event that has life-threatening consequences; for which urgent intervention is indicated; that puts the patient is at risk of death at the time of the event if immediate intervention is not undertaken; or that causes blindness or deafness (need to decide if unilateral or bilateral).
-Grade 5 Adverse Event Fatal Adverse Event Death.
+Preferred Term Synonym Definition Grade 1 Adverse Mild Adverse Event An adverse event that is asymptomatic; or Event involves mild or minor symptoms; or is of marginal clinical relevance; or consists of clinical or diagnostic observations alone; or for which intervention is not indicated; or for which only non-prescription intervention is indicated.
+Grade 2 Adverse Moderate Adverse Event An adverse event for which only minimal, local, Event or noninvasive intervention (e.g. packing, cautery) is indicated; or that limits instrumental activities of daily living (ADLs, e.g., shopping, laundry, transportation, or ability to conduct finances).
+Grade 3 Adverse Severe Adverse Event An adverse event that is medically significant but Event not life-threatening; or for which inpatient care or prolongation of hospitalization are indicated; or that is an important medical event that does not result in hospitalization, but may jeopardize the patient or may require intervention either to prevent hospitalization, to prevent the AE from becoming life-threatening or causing death; or that is disabling; or that results in persistent or significant disability, incapacity, or limitation of self care activities of daily living (ADLs, getting in and out of bed, dressing, eating, getting 0 1 4 4 1 around inside, batning, or using the toilet).
+Grade 4 Adverse Life-threatening Adverse An adverse event that has life-threatening Event Event consequences; for which urgent intervention is indicated; that puts the patient is at risk of death at the time of the event if immediate intervention as not undertaken; or that causes bindness or deefness (need to decide if unilateral or deamess (need to decide if unilateral or bilatoral) Crada 5 Adres - Estal Adverse Event Diatral).
+Grade 5 Adverse Fatal Adverse Event Death.
+Event